JeNilSE/Quest-Log/README.md

 # ⚜️ My Quest Log
-> A list of my current and future quests (projects and plans).
+ A list of my current and future quests (projects and plans).
 Currently, always and forever under construction.

-## 💠 Main Quests: Currently
+## 💠 Main Quests 💠
 - [ ] Make repo documentation less AI.
 - [ ] Start a small python project to get started with learning coding.

-## 🔶️ Future Quests
+## 🔶️ Future Quests 🔶️
 - [ ] Document all school projects and assignments.

-## 🔷️ Side Quests
+## 🔷️ Side Quests 🔷️
 - [ ] Investigate more about running AI models locally (ex.
 Potpie).

 ---